“I’ve always wondered,” said the woman with her hand up, “if people are even visiting that page on my website”.

 Dashboards are an under-utilized feature in Google Analytics.
 They are a single one-page view of the most important metrics that you need to be focusing on.
 No more hunting through the left hand menus for the specific info that you want to see.

-You can create your own dashboard by clicking the ‘Dashboards’ and then ‘+ New Dashboards’ buttons on the top left hand of the Reporting screen.
+You can create your own dashboard by clicking “Customize” then ‘Dashboards’ and then ‘Create’ buttons on the top left hand of the Reporting screen.
 In the dialogue box click ‘Starter dashboard’, give your dashboard a name, and then click ‘create dashboard’.

 Google Analytics then creates a single page dashboard with top line information¬.
 This includes the number of users, new users, where they are, bounce rate and revenue.